marcusfrdk/bth-programs/README.md

 - [ ] Add support for courses spanning over multiple semesters
 - [ ] Add ability to select courses and add to custom schedule
+- [ ] Header that shows up when scrolling doen with program name and program selector